Mauricio-Rubio/SportHolding/ReadMe.md

 - compile: `ant compile`

 ## To run (use ant)
+- Before to run, it's necessary have the Images folder into build folder, just copy (or cut) this folder located in SportHolding folder and paste it into build

 - run: `ant run`

 ## To delete .class folder (build folder)